Healthy relationship ingredients: Love without fear. Trust without wondering.

 Most marriages go through three stages of development (1) romantic love; (2) disillusionment and distraction; and (3) dissolution, adjustment with resignation, or adjustment with contentment.

-In the first stage couples tend to be so caught up in passion and physical attraction that issues like sacrifice, selfishness, expectations, and crises are not faced or death with.
+In the first stage couples tend to be so caught up in passion and physical attraction that issues like sacrifice, selfishness, expectations, and crises are not faced or dealt with.

 Second stage begins when the honeymoon begins to wear off, then these issues begin to influence and impact the relationship.
 Daily life stressors and other crises often occur that require sacrifices to be made, selfishness to be checked and given up, and expectations to be discarded or modified.
 Such disillusionments and distractions can lead to less time together, less time spent on the relationship, a reduction in a couple’s sex life, and sexual boredom.
 When a couple reaches the end of this second stage they often feel disappointed and unfulfilled.